bala-221/Airplane-fault-prediction/README.md

 We recommend running on Matlab 2018b or later.
+Since in its present state each code is run 10 times.
+For short tests. we advice rserchers to cut teh number to one ans see how things run first.
+Contact us via abala.ele@buk.edu.ng